 Reflecting Western Australia’s ancient outback, the hotel exterior and lobby is clad in 10,000 pieces of handpicked Kimberley sandstone.
 It is designed to give the sense of walking through the Karijini Gorges – a landscape shaped over 2,500 million years.

-Other highlights include a spa developed by GOCO Hospitality and a rooftop restaurant, bar and affinity pool overlooking the Swan River.
+Other highlights include a spa developed by GOCO Hospitality, a rooftop bar and restaurant known as Songbird and an affinity pool overlooking the Swan River.

 The arrival of Ritz-Carlton Perth comes at the peak of a major boom in Western Australia’s hotel sector, with 1,755 new rooms under construction and another 1,707 in the planning stages, according to Tourism Accommodation Australia.